ddickstein/GenericBacktrack/README.md

 ## Backtracking Algorithm ##

-There are a lot of different types of algorithms that require a depth-first search of a binary tree.
+There are a lot of different types of algorithms that require a depth-first search of a tree.
 I decided to write a tool that does backtracking through a generic tree and lets you decide what to do when you come to each individual node.

 Currently it supports three different functions that are run on a per-node basis.
 You can define a `found()` function to determine whether or not this